apike/allenpike.com/_posts/2022-12-01-dungeons-devs-simulation-roleplaying.md

 ---

-*You open the door, and see three orcs.
+*You open the door and see three orcs.
 They’re seated at a fine oaken table watching a glowing rectangle on the west wall, which displays the ominous text “2023 Strategic Planning”.
 The orcs look up at you, and one says “You’re late.”
 What do you do?*

 Depending on your perspective and experience, the idea of roleplaying may fill you with excitement or dread.
 Given that, you’ll be either delighted or horrified to learn that roleplaying is a powerful tool in your career development toolbox, and you should be using it more often – just don’t call it roleplaying.

 <img src="/images/2022/orcs.jpg">
-<div class="centered"><p>DALL-E is slightly what orcs look like, exactly.</p></div>
+<div class="centered"><p>DALL-E is unsure what orcs look like, exactly.</p></div>

 You see, in software, we solve most of our problems with iteration and experimentation.
 We build most of our skills likewise: trying things, reflecting, and getting better.
 In a loop.
 It works pretty well!

 Except sometimes it does not.
 Sometimes you have high-stakes situations that occur infrequently.
 If one of your reports is invited to give a presentation to the Board of Directors, they could try winging it.
-Maybe after a few years they would eventually get good at giving these?
+Maybe after a few years, they would eventually get good at giving these?
 You know, in theory – if they ever got invited back after they go on a 15-minute digression about dependency resolution mechanisms.

 Now, if a rare high-stakes task is to produce an artifact – a slide deck, an architecture, [that one pin that holds the whole helicopter together](https://en.wikipedia.org/wiki/Jesus_nut) – then you can get other experts to verify your result, making sure it’s sufficiently excellent.
 Yay teamwork.